-News from the Health Professionals ComPaS - Community of Practice and Science - April 2021
+News from the Health Professionals ComPaS - Community of Practice and Science – July 2021

-HP PReS ComPaS Meetings on Theme group meetings
+HP PReS ComPaS Meetings

 Since 2020 PReS organize ZOOM meetings for the HP Community of Practice and Science.
 These meetings are called: ComPaS Meetings, indicating that they are meant to discuss the direction for the re-launched HP community.
-We strive to invite 2 speakers to inspire and give input to the discussion

 Development and Acceptability of a Patient Decision Aid for Pain Management in Juvenile Idiopathic Arthritis: The JIA Option Map

 The presentations are recorded and available for PReS Members on the website

 Theme group meetings